Skip to main content

 SEO and Content Writer

-When you scan a stack of documents into one PDF, the easiest way to split it is by barcode separator pages.
-PDF4me’s Split by Barcode module does exactly that—and Make’s Iterator turns the split results into individual files you can upload to Dropbox.
+When you scan a stack of documents into one PDF—batch invoices, mail with separator sheets, or reports with barcode dividers—you need each document in its own file.
+PDF4me’s Split by Barcode module detects barcodes, filters by text (e.g. starts with PDF4me), and splits before, after, or at the barcode page—and Make’s Iterator turns the split results into individual files you can upload to Dropbox, Google Drive, or any storage.

 • MakeCreate a Make account and open a new scenario.